Thirteen Michigan Central Railroad locomotive engineers meet at the

 President William Davis files with the State Insurance

-President William Davis files with the State Insurance Commissioner to expand member coverage to 365 days at no extra cost, effective
+President William L. Davis files with the State Insurance Commissioner to expand member coverage to 365 days at no extra cost, effective

 April 1, 1998.